 - Operational Awareness and Shorthand: Just as strategic marketers teach their clients about marketing, clients teach strategic marketers about their businesses.
 From our experience, this means learning about everything from internal acronyms, service definitions, and decision makers to sales processes, budget approvals, and priorities of leadership.

-As I’ve noted, it’s important that company leaders remember their long-term marketing goals and maintain realistic expectations in Year One of the growth marketing journey.
+As I’ve noted, it’s important that company leaders remember their long-term marketing goals and maintain realistic expectations in Year One of the profit center marketing journey.
 Marketing programs built with focused effort, in environments with a years-from-now mindset, will perform better over the long haul.

 And aren’t we in it for the long haul?